LinkedInLearning/converting-common-web-patterns-into-tailwind-css-using-generative-ai-6036000/README.md

-# COURSENAME
+# Converting Common Web Patterns into Tailwind CSS Using Generative AI
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Converting Common Web Patterns into Tailwind CSS Using Generative AI`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]